Beginner, Intermediate And Advanced Acoustic Guitar Lessons

 Every student is unique in how he or she learns to play guitar.
 The goals and time frame, lies within the individual.
 The first lesson is mainly getting to know the student, making sure we are on the same page as far as expectations and that he or she has the proper tools to move forward.
 Example, make sure the guitar is properly set up and the correct size for the student's hands.

 I was born to be a singer-songwriter/guitar player.
 I grew up listening to my mother sing old Italian folk songs/opera and my older brother of 20 years -playing his records of The Beatles, Rolling Stones, James Taylor etc. I started taking formal guitar lessons when I was in college at the age of 18.
 After about a year of lessons, I started my first band (power trio) and performed at local bars and concert venues such as the legendary QE2 and Bogies.
 I opened up for bands such as The Spin Doctors.
 After playing in a few more rock bands during the 90's, I decided to focus more on singing and songwriting as a solo acoustic act.
 I found the acoustic guitar to be much more muscular and percussive - which served as a catalyst for developing my own style.
 In 2013 I decided to take more formal guitar lessons for about 2 years in which I delved deeply into guitar theory and harmony using the Berklee College of Music methodology.
 I feel that today I am at the top of my game, but always working to improve.
-I am currently practicing the Travis Picking style.
+I am currently working on Travis Picking, and incorporating my own style.

 If you would like to learn more about me, please follow the links below.